ChiaraJenelle/RockPaperScissorGame/README.md

 Rock Paper Scissors is a timeless hand game enjoyed by people of all ages.
 This project brings the classic game to life on Android devices, offering a simple and engaging experience.
 Players challenge the computer by choosing Rock, Paper, or Scissors, and the outcome is determined based on the well-known rules of the game.

-### Prerequisites

-Before diving into the code, ensure you have the following:

-* **Android Studio:** Download and install the latest version of Android Studio from the official website ([https://developer.android.com/studio/intro](https://developer.android.com/studio/intro)).
-This is the Integrated Development Environment (IDE) you'll use to create and manage Android applications.
-* **Basic Understanding of Kotlin:** Familiarity with Kotlin, a modern programming language for Android development, is beneficial.
-You can find resources and tutorials online to learn Kotlin basics.
-* **Android Device or Emulator:**  You'll need a physical Android device connected to your computer via USB or a configured Android emulator within Android Studio to run the app.

 ### Understanding the Code Structure

 The core functionality of the game resides in the `MainActivity` class written in Kotlin.
 Let's break down the code step-by-step: